‘An ydolatrous nation, and worshipers of Divels.’ *

 What William seems to be describing here is a phenomenon called, ‘Corpse Candles’, which most of those listening to his story, both at the alehouse and afterwards in interview would have known something of, since North East Wales can claim its fair share of sightings, including at Melin y wig and Bettws Gwerfil Goch in Denbighshire.
 In fact, as supernatural phenomenon go, corpse candles were seen as rather ubiquitous and well documented, including by the ‘Old Prophet’ himself, Edmund Jones, writing in the popular, ‘Relation of Apparitions of Spirits in the Principality of Wales’.
 While Jones’ work was largely focused on the Monmouthshire area, he tells of how while staying in Wrexham, he witnessed a corpse candle seemingly foretelling the death of a boy.
 And, that was the truth of corpse candles, since in essence, they were lights that appeared close to the soon to be deceased.
 Perhaps William’s reaction was understandable.
 However, what William Griffith seemed to be suggesting was that the corpse candles that he saw had somehow been summoned by Dorothy Griffith.
 And that would have been unusual, and one assumes the people at the alehouse and elsewhere would have known this.

 It was not long before William Griffith had decided to make a complaint to the authorities, since just ten days after the events of the evening of the 11th, witnesses were giving statements to Ralph Hughes, bail was being set and each side was clearly positioning its pieces.
 It may seem incredible to us today to accept that Dorothy Griffith was subjected to this ordeal based, essentially, on an unverified story of corpse candles.
-Any yet, while there is evidence that the British Isles was not subject to the extremes of witchcraft paranoia that were rife on the European continent, such accusations were made throughout these isles, and were resulting in executions, based on little less than hearsay.
+And yet, while there is evidence that the British Isles was not subject to the extremes of witchcraft paranoia that were rife on the European continent, such accusations were made throughout these Isles, and were resulting in executions, based on little less than hearsay.
 Indeed, the two judges who were to hear her case in court, Thomas Fell and John Bradshaw had convicted three Cheshire women of Witchcraft and had had them executed at Boughton in Chester in the October of the previous year.
 Dorothy Griffith had every reason to be concerned, and probably knew this as she walked to the alehouse in which William Griffith languished on the morning of the 12th February.

 Perhaps you will not be surprised to find that there was another side to this story.
 William’s brother, Edward also gave evidence to Ralph Hughes.
 His tale adds some depth to his brother’s story, information which gives us cause to consider William’s motives.
 Edward claims that previous to his brother’s alleged meeting of Dorothy Griffith on the marshes between the Point of Ayr and Llanasa, the two had met and, ‘called for a pottle of ale in an alehouse neere the sea side’.
 Instantly, the tale takes on a different perspective, perhaps unfairly, since alcohol becomes involved.
 But Edward continued, his statement adding much to William’s statement, which appears increasingly anaemic on actual facts.
 From his brother’s evidence, it would seem that there was a history between William and Dorothy, or more accurately, between their families, which it is worth repeating were unrelated, despite their surname.
 At the alehouse, by the Point of Ayr, Dorothy Griffith arrived.
 Curiously, William entered into a conversation with Dorothy and asked her, ‘whether he had ever offended her father or any of his children and wished her to speake unto them for to lett him alone and hee would bee noe way offensive unto them’.
 Suddenly, this incident becomes very much more sinister.
 For it would seem that there was an animosity between the two Griffith families, one in which Dorothy seems to have been a peripheral participant.
 Dorothy replied that she would indeed speak with her family on her return home and left.
 It is not clear why she went to the alehouse in the first place, since there is no evidence in the statements that she met with anyone else, or indeed had a drink.
 Did she enter because she saw William and Edward?
 The mystery thickens as densely as marsh fog.